MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 # Overview of deploying languages in Office 365 ProPlus

-Languages for Office 365 ProPlus can be deployed using your standard deployment tools and methods, either as part of the initial deployment of Office or after Office has been installed.
-This article covers the different options for deploying languages, including what method to use and where to deploy them from, as well as recommendations for planning a multiple language deployment.
+This article covers the different options for deploying languages, including what method to use, where to deploy them from, how to deploy proofing tools, and recommendations for deploying multiple languages.
+We recommend using this article as part of [planning your Office deployment](plan-office-365-proplus.md).

-In general, the method for deploying languages is the same as for deploying Office: you define the package
+## Best practices for deploying languages

+When deploying multiple languages in a large organization, we recommend these best practices:

+- Automatically install the same languages as the operating system
+- If you deploy an Office app to a device that already has Office installed, you can automatically deploy the app in the same languages as the installed version of Office.
+- If you upgrade from a Windows Installer (MSI) version of Office, you can automatically install the same languages as the previous version.
+- When building Office packages to deploy, include all the language packs you plan to deploy in each package.
+Creating separate packages for different language sets can make the Office deployment more difficult to manage.
+- When adding languages to an existing deployment of Office, you can deploy just the language packs, rather than the full version of Office.
+- If you deploy Office from a local source on your network, use the Office CDN as a backup source for language packs that migth not be available at that local source.
+- If you need to conserve network bandwidth, you can deploy proofing tools instead of full language packs.

+This article also includes more details on language packs, the list of supported languages, and details on how Office conserves network bandwidth when downloading language packs for deployment.

 ## Install languages from the Office 365 portal

 If your organization allows it, users can install Office 365 ProPlus languages directly from the Office 365 portal.
 When users install Office from the **Software** page, they select a language from the **Language** drop-down box.
-If a user need an additional language, they can just re-run the process for each required language.
+If a user needs an additional language, they can just re-run the process for each required language.
 The setup will add the selected language to the user's device.

-## Install multiple languages as part of deploying Office
+## Deploy multiple languages as part of deploying Office

-To install Office 365 ProPlus in multiple languages, use the [Office Customization Tool](https://config.office.com/) to add the languages you want, and then use the Office Deployment Tool or Configuration Manager to deploy Office in those languages.
+To deploy Office 365 ProPlus in multiple languages, use the [Office Customization Tool](https://config.office.com/) to add the languages you want when creating the Office packages, and then use the Office Deployment Tool or Configuration Manager to deploy Office in those languages.
 If you deploy Office from a local source on your network, you must download your languages to the local source, in the same way that you download the Office package.

 > [!NOTE]
 > The primary language selected in the Office Customization Tool determines the Shell UI language.
 The Shell UI is the language that is used to display shortcuts, right-click context menus, and tooltips.
 If you decide that you want to change the Shell UI language after an initial installation, you have to uninstall Office and reinstall it.

-## Add languages to existing installations of Office 365 ProPlus
+## Deploy languages to existing installations of Office 365 ProPlus

-After installing Office, you can install additional languages for Office 365 ProPlus.
+After installing Office 365 ProPlus, you can install additional languages for Office.
 To do so, use the same tools you used to deploy Office, such as Configuration Manager or the Office Deployment Tool.
 When creating the configuration file in the [Office Customization Tool](https://config.office.com/), select **Language Pack** as the Additional Product in the Products section.
 In the Language section, select the additional languages you want to install.

 By default, the ODT will install the languages from the same location that Office gets updates from.
 If you want to install the languages from a different source location, specify the source path in the configuration file.

-> [!NOTE]
-> Best practice: Include all the language packs you plan to deploy.
-When creating the configuration file in the Office Customization Tool, we recommend selecting **Match operating system** to automatically install the same languages that are in use by the operating system and any user on the client device.
-We also recommend selecting **Fallback to the CDN** to use the Office CDN as a backup source for language packs.
+You will also need to download those langauges to that source path.

 ## Install proofing tools